 Pacific Pontoon & Pier has grown through innovation, research and development, to be arguably the largest marina builder in Australia in recent years, developing a product range that has revolutionised marina construction, supplying a low-maintenance, high density and aesthetically pleasing marina product.
 The proof of the success of the system is that three other marina manufacturers have copied parts of the design.
 Whether Pacific Pontoon & Pier’s client requires a residential pontoon or a world-class marina, they’re ensured that they’re receiving 1st class technology.

-The Gold Coast office includes a well-equipped design department and all design work and layout detail is still overseen by Bill to this day, ensuring every client obtains the full benefit of the company’s 25 years of experience.
+The Gold Coast office includes a well-equipped design department and all design work and layout detail is still overseen by Bill to this day, ensuring every client obtains the full benefit of the company’s 30+ years of experience.
 The company has acquired its own fleet of piling rigs and an impressive list of plant and equipment.
-25 years, 55 marinas, and over 9000 marina pens later, Pacific Pontoon & Pier are the quiet achievers of the Australian marina industry and have proven that there really is ‘a new way of building marinas’; marinas that are economical and are built to last.
+Over 30 years, 60 marinas, and over 10,000 marina pens later, Pacific Pontoon & Pier are the quiet achievers of the Australian marina industry and have proven that there really is ‘a new way of building marinas’; marinas that are economical and are built to last.

 Besides Australia, Pacific Pontoon & Pier also service the marina construction markets in South Korea, South East Asia and United Arab Emirates.
 If you know the sumptuous and exclusive Palazzo Versace hotel on Queensland’s Gold Coast, you will be familiar with its private 90-berth marina.
 It is, as the brochures will tell you, ‘state of the art’ and designed to be easy for the clientele of the hotel and residences to moor their yachts, luxury launches and multi-hulls easily and safely.